-- Non-small cell lung cancer (including adenocarcinomas, squamous cell carcinomas and large cell carcinomas) is the most common type.
-It is usually slow-growing and does not spread (metastasize) as fast as small cell lung cancer.
+- Non-small cell lung cancer, which includes adenocarcinomas, squamous cell carcinomas and large cell carcinomas.
+It is the most common type of lung cancer.
+It is usually slow-growing and does not spread as fast as small cell lung cancer.

-- A persistent cough (one that won’t go away) that is worsening over time
+- A persistent cough (one that won't go away) and is worsening over time

 - Constant chest pain

 - Shortness of breath, wheezing or hoarseness

 - Unexplained weight loss or loss of appetite

 You also may be at higher risk if you have any of the following risk factors:

 - Family history of lung cancer (a parent or sibling)